bjartnes/http-workshop/assignments/part_2_being_a_server/http_server_basics.md

 Listen to a port, for example 10000, by ```nc -l localhost 10000 -q 0``` and then point a browser to http://localhost:10000

 If you are working inside a GitHub Codespace, the simplest thing is to use a terminal browser.
-Carbonyl is already installed, and can load a we
+Carbonyl is already installed, and can load a web browser by:
 ```
 carbonyl http://localhost:10000 --no-sandbox
 ```